 01 / What Is RCRA Hazardous Waste, and why is it Important?

-RCRA stands for the Resource Conservation and Recovery Act, and it was enacted into legislation in 1976.
-It’s a federal law that established rules and regulations for the proper, safe disposal of both solid waste and any waste designated as hazardous.
+RCRA stands for the Resource Conservation and Recovery Act, enacted into legislation in 1976.
+It’s a federal law that established rules and regulations for the proper, safe, and compliant disposal of both solid waste and any waste designated as hazardous.

-It also dealt with the process for properly identifying hazardous waste and coding it in a standardized way.
-This codification ensures that everyone dealing with this type of waste (the industry producing it as well as the people handling, transporting, and treating it) understand exactly what that waste is and the protocol for properly disposing of hazardous waste.
+This law also defines the process for properly identifying hazardous waste and coding it in a standardized way.
+This codification ensures that everyone dealing with hazardous waste (the industry generator as well as the people handling, transporting, and treating it) understands exactly what that waste is and the protocol for properly disposing of hazardous waste.

-RCRA was established to improve the current legislative rules regarding waste disposal (hazardous and not).
-Its main goals included:
+RCRA was established to improve the current legislative rules regarding waste disposal (hazardous or not).
+Its main goals include:

-- Protecting the people in contact with this generated waste.
+- Protecting the people in contact with this generated hazardous waste

-- Protecting the environment from improperly disposed waste and the residual environmental problems from that improper disposal.
+- Protecting the environment from improper disposal of hazardous waste and the resulting environmental issues caused by improper disposal.